Updated: 28 September 2020

 Philip Morris International R&D

-This report consolidates scientific evidence substantiating that no combustion of the tobacco material in Philip Morris International’s (PMI) Electrically Heated Tobacco Product (EHTP) occurs when used as intended in the Electrically Heated Tobacco System (EHTS) (also known as the Tobacco Heating System (THS) 2.2 and marketed in various countries under the brand name IQOS) Holder and that the aerosol generated is not smoke.
-Available technical and scientific definitions of smoke and combustion were reviewed, together with definitions of key words (such as aerosol and pyrolysis) that are used in the definition of smoke.
-Based on these technical and scientific definitions, the scientific evidence comprehensively demonstrates that no combustion of the tobacco material occurs during intended use of the EHTS and that the aerosol generated from the EHTP tobacco material is not smoke.
+This report consolidates scientific evidence substantiating that no combustion of the tobacco material occurs in Philip Morris International’s (PMI) Electrically Heated Tobacco Product (EHTP) when used in the Electrically Heated Tobacco System (EHTS) (also known as the Tobacco Heating System (THS), which is marketed in various countries under the IQOS brand name) and that the aerosol generated is not smoke.
+A review was completed of the physical and chemical processes occurring in tobacco as a function of temperature, including the fundamentals behind aerosol formation in general and smoke formation in particular, as well as a consideration of the available technical and scientific definitions of smoke and combustion (see Appendix).
+Based on these reviews, the scientific evidence comprehensively demonstrates that no combustion of the tobacco material occurs during use of the EHTP in the EHTS Holder and that the aerosol generated from the EHTP tobacco material is not smoke.

 Key takeaways of this report include the following: